Mimecast Transfer Impact Assessment

 Is Mimecast subject to 50 U.S.C. § 1881A (also known as S.702 of the Foreign Intelligence Surveillance Act, "FISA S. 702")?

 Mimecast Services Limited is a UK headquartered entity with affiliates incorporated worldwide, including the U.S. (see our locations listed here).
-From time-to-time, Mimecast North America, Inc. may receive U.S. government requests, subpoenas, and court orders, including those issued by the Foreign Intelligence Surveillance Court under FISA S. 702.
+From time-to-time, Mimecast North America, Inc. may receive U.S. government requests, subpoenas, and court orders, including those issued by the Foreign Intelligence Surveillance Court under FISA S. 702 with respect to Personal Data imported from the UK, Switzerland and/or the EU.

 Does Mimecast fall within the definition of “Electronic Communications Service Provider” under FISA S. 702?